Intermediate20 min readPackaging

 Siemens Timers Example for Packaging Automation

 Complete working example demonstrating Timers implementation for Packaging Automation using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - Packaging Automation Control